smagara/AgilitySports_api/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project, formatting and lint-ing
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation, if applicable